emdecr/life-overview-base/README.md

 `week` is calculated by my API, and is how many weeks there are from my birthday to the date of the single record.

+In the future, I'm hoping to make this more flexible...

-If you don't want to rely on an API for your content, you can make a static JSON file your source?
+If you don't want to rely on an API for your content, you can make a static JSON file your source.
 Delete `App.js` and rename `AppJSON.js` to `App.js`. `AppJSON.js` pulls from [`src/json/records.json`](https://github.com/emdecr/life-overview-base/blob/master/src/json/records.json).
 You can use a tool like [this one](https://www.timeanddate.com/date/weeknumber.html) to calculate the values for `week`.

 ## Today Indicator